catchdigital/catchify/README.md

 ```

 ### Build JavaScript
-:bulb: It's recommended that you pop these scripts in your pacakge JSON for convenience
+💡 It's recommended that you pop these scripts in your pacakge JSON for convenience

 With Catchfiy as a dependency, simply point to where you want to build the Javascript (file path)
 ```
-node ./node_modules/catchify/scripts/js.js ./node_modules ./javascript/index.js BUILD_JS_FILE
+node ./node_modules/catchify/scripts/js.js ./node_modules ./js/index.js BUILD_JS_FILE
 ```